OctopusDeploy/blog/blog/2022-q3/octopus-workflow-builder-feedback/main.md

 <!-- see https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags -->

-What are modern DevOps teams looking for in their continuous delivery workflows?
+What do modern DevOps teams need from their continuous delivery workflows?
 Continuous integration, cloud deployments, feature branching, testing, Software Bill Of Materials (SBOMs), and dependency vulnerability scanning are just a few of the features that high performing teams need to quickly deliver and maintain high quality software.

 But how do you *actually* implement these processes?
-We've shared a lot of opinions in this blog over the years to help teams get the most out of Octopus, but it sometimes felt like we were jumping to the end of the story.
-This left you, the reader, to build your own sample applications, cloud infrastructure, and Octopus configuration before following along with our latest how-to guide.
+We've shared a lot of opinions in this blog over the years to help teams get the most out of Octopus, but it felt like we were telling the end of the story.
+We wanted to "make complex deployments easy", but lost sight of the fact that the most complex aspect of a deployment is often the foundation.
+This left you, the reader, to build your own sample applications, instantiate your own cloud infrastructure, and populate your own Octopus configuration before following along with our latest how-to guide.

 We want you to experience the power and joy of a modern continuous delivery workflow, but without spending days setting up your tools.
 This is why we built the [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/), and we'd love your feedback on this early release.